ksmpartners/domino-cli/README.md

 ### Copyright

 ***
-© 2023 Domino Data Lab, Inc. Made in San Francisco.
+Domino and Domino Data Lab are © 2023 Domino Data Lab, Inc. Made in San Francisco.